 Have An Eye Exam

-Having your eyes checked over by a professional is the best way to ensure eye health at any stage.
-This is particularly true for working from home, where we may be getting less time outdoors and away from screens.
-To keep your eyes healthy, you should consider getting an eye exam with us at Jackson Davenport Vision Center now.
+Having your eyes checked by a professional is the best way to ensure eye health at any stage.
+This is particularly true for working from home, where we may get less time outdoors and away from screens.
+It would be best if you considered getting an eye exam with us at Jackson Davenport Vision Center to keep your eyes healthy.